Vyral/sean-zanganeh-blog/_posts/2020-01-23-how-to-be-a-contingent-buyer.md

 <center><em>I&rsquo;m sharing three ways you can be a contingent homebuyer.</em></center>

 <br>Are you considering purchasing a home this year but have one to sell first?
-You’re in luck, today I’m discussing how to be a contingent buyer.
+You’re in luck—today I’m discussing how to be a contingent buyer.
 Being a contingent buyer means that an offer on a new house has been made and the seller has accepted it, but that the final sale is contingent upon certain criteria that have to be met.

 **Here are the top three ways to become a contingent buyer:**